 From examining past incidents of mass shootings or just targeted attacks in schools, we know there are two things that can reduce casualties and save lives; alerting building occupants and notifying police to the threat.
 Most school-associated violent deaths occur during transition times.
 If the security enhancements being considered don’t alert police to the exact location of the threat on campus, then the measures are only repeating the mistakes of the past.
 Empowering staff by informing them of the threat has been the most significant factor in minimizing school violence.

-The SafeDefend system was designed by school administrators, law enforcement experts and security personnel to notify everyone of threat and provide effective counter measures in the event of a school attack.
+The SafeDefend system and school safety plan was designed by school administrators, law enforcement experts and security personnel to notify everyone of threat and provide effective counter measures in the event of a school attack.